 Ben sighed.
 He heard the female officer’s voice call for an ambulance over her radio.
 Ben rose and looked at his shirt.
 The officers backed away, surprised and ready to take further action.

 “You ruined my fucking shirt,” Ben growled.
 He examined the hole the bullet had made.
 The skin underneath was unblemished.
 No blood.
 A slight bruise barely visible.
 “Goddammit.
 Are you going to pay for that?”
 He looked up at the rookie officer and saw eyes wide with fear.
-The gun was still pointed at him, smoke drizzling out of its barrel to disappear into the evening air.
+The gun was still pointed at him, steam drizzling out of its barrel to disappear into the evening air.

 Ben took one step forward, realizing the mistake only after the second bullet hit him.
 This time he stayed on his feet.
 He looked over at the shorter officer.
 Fear overcame her stony features.
 She fired again.
 He didn’t move.
 The younger officer was calling for backup when Ben pushed the female officer aside and climbed in his truck.
 He slammed the door and stomped on the gas pedal.
-He saw both officers scrambling for their cars in his rear view mirror.
+He saw both officers scrambling for their cars in his rear-view mirror.
 He sped up and they disappeared from view.

 It was dark when he’d gotten home.
 The two officers never caught up to him and he decided they must have gotten lost.
 The back roads were winding and had low visibility, but he knew they’d come for him.
 They still had his license.
 He started packing as soon as he walked through his door.
 He knew someone would be here shortly, and he didn’t want to stick around to find out why.
 There was something off about the lack of communication from the officers earlier.
 They either didn’t know why they were searching him, which means they were ordered to, or they were simply dumb-asses.
 Despite the evidence, he doubted it was the latter.

 He’d closed his suitcase and ran down the stairs when headlights flashed across his front windows.
 Several of them.
-He put his bag down close to the back door.
+He put his bag down by the back door.
 If he ran now, they’d run him down in their vehicles.
 If he ran, they’d think he’d actually done something.
 He walked over and sat down in his recliner in the living room.
 He wasn’t going to open the door for them.
 They could only come in if he invited them, or if they had a warrant.
 He knew that much.
 He hadn’t done anything wrong, so only his invitation would get them through the door.
 He hoped.